-Explainer: Swiss to vote on initiative to cut licence fee
+Explainer: Swiss to vote on initiative to cut media licence fee

-On March 8, the Swiss will vote an initiative that wants to almost halve the Swiss Broadcasting Corporation (SBC)’s licence fee for households and exempt companies from paying it.
+On March 8, the Swiss will vote on an initiative that wants to almost halve the Swiss Broadcasting Corporation (SBC)’s television and radio licence fee for households and exempt companies from paying it.
 Critics say the cuts would be too drastic, arguing that national cohesion and democracy are at risk.

 The initiative is one of four proposals on which voters will have their say that day.